themejuice/tj/README.md

 Eventually, yes.
 It's not currently production-ready, but as soon as it is, we'll have detailed instructions on how to configure and deploy applications using `tj`.
 Right now, I'm leaning towards integrating an automated Capistrano workflow, but am open to other options.
 [Have an idea and want to contribute?](#contributing)

 #### Can I access a project from another device (i.e. mobile)?
 Yes!
+Every project created with `tj` will automatically be set up to support using [xip.io](http://xip.io/).
 If you're using OSX, then everything should work out of the box.
-If you're not using OSX, then you'll need to point you host machines `80` port to `8080`, as Vagrant cannot do this by default for security reasons.
-By default, `tj` sets up all project's to support [xip.io](http://xip.io/) (definitely check it out).
-To access a project from another device on the same network, go to `<project-name>.<your-hosts-ip-address>.xip.io` e.g. `themejuice.192.168.1.1.xip.io`.
+If you're not using OSX, then you'll need to point port `80` on your host machine to `8080`; Vagrant cannot do this by default for security reasons.

+Once everything is good to go, you can access a project from another device on the same network by going to `<project-name>.<your-hosts-ip-address>.xip.io` e.g. `themejuice.192.168.1.1.xip.io`.

 #### Help!
 It won't let me `git clone` anything!
 You most likely don't have [SSH-keys for GitHub set up correctly (if even at all)](https://help.github.com/articles/error-permission-denied-publickey/).
 Either set that up, or manually run `tj` with the appropriate flags corresponding to the problem-repository, swapping out `git@github.com:` for `https://github.com/`: